Nicholas Gresham Cooke

-Flight Lieutenant Nicholas Gresham Cooke, DFC (26 August 1913 – 31 May 1940), nicknamed "Lanky", was a Royal Air Force pilot and Second World War flying ace most notable as an ace in a day.
+Nicholas Gresham Cooke, DFC (26 August 1913 – 31 May 1940), nicknamed "Lanky", was a Royal Air Force pilot and Second World War flying ace most notable as an ace in a day.
 He was killed in action over the Dunkirk evacuation beaches.

 Early life

-Cooke was the son of Arthur and Lucy Vivien Cooke of Up Hall, Cherry Hinton, Cambridge.
-His father was Dr Arthur Cooke, F.R.C.S., senior surgeon to Addenbrooke's Hospital, and a brother was Roger Gresham Cooke, MP.
+Nicholas Gresham Cooke was the son of Arthur and Lucy Vivien Cooke of Up Hall, Cherry Hinton, Cambridge.
+His father was Dr Arthur Cooke, FRCS, senior surgeon to Addenbrooke's Hospital, and a brother was Roger Gresham Cooke, MP.

 He was educated at Marlborough College and Trinity College, Cambridge.
-Following this, he became an aeronautical engineer and learned to fly with Air Service Training Limited gaining a Civil Pilot's Licence (No. 12947) on 15 July 1935.
+Following this, he became an aeronautical engineer and learned to fly with Air Service Training Limited, gaining a Civil Pilot's Licence (No. 12947) on 15 July 1935.

 The following year, Cooke joined the Royal Air Force and passed out from the Royal Air Force College Cranwell as an acting pilot officer on 23 March 1936.
-On 10 January 1937, he joined No. 46 Squadron RAF, a recently re-formed fighter squadron, flying Gloster Gauntlet Mark II aircraft, from RAF Digby in Lincolnshire.
-On 24 February 1937, he was confirmed as a pilot officer.
-On 15 August 1938, he was posted to No. 23 Group RAF based at Grantham, Lincolnshire, as personal assistant to the commander, Air Vice Marshal Lawrence Pattinson, and was promoted to flying officer on 27 August 1940.
+On 10 January 1937, he joined No. 46 Squadron, a recently re-formed fighter squadron, flying Gloster Gauntlet aircraft, from RAF Digby in Lincolnshire.
+On 24 February, he was confirmed in his rank as pilot officer.
+On 15 August 1938, he was posted to No. 23 Group based at Grantham, Lincolnshire, as personal assistant to its commander, Air Vice Marshal Lawrence Pattinson.
+He was then promoted to flying officer on 27 August 1938.